 The nature of a TENS unit (non-invasive, little or no known side effects) makes it an excellent complementary therapy to more intensive treatments.

-TENS is a treatment that is found to be effective for both chronic and acute pain.
+TENS is amazingly found to be good for both chronic and acute pain.

-Typically health professionals recommend TENS as a therapy for chronic pain, however there is still evidence that TENS can be an effective treatment for acute pain conditions.
+Health professionals typically recommend it as a natural therapy for pain, however there is still evidence that it can be a great treatment for acute pain conditions.

 However you should still speak to your health professional before commencing treatment.

-You can pop on your TENS machine and get comfortable in your favorite chair or attach it whilst doing your day to day activities around the house.
+You can pop on your TENS machine and get comfortable in your favorite chair or attach it while doing your day to day activities around the house.

 Inversion tables or massage chairs require you to make room in your home, whereas a TENS machine can simply be stored away in a drawer.

-With a TENS machine being small and discreet they’re easily transported whilst out and about.
+With a TENS machine being small and discreet they’re easily transported while out and about.

-TENS units can also be worn outside of the home, with certain accessories including shoes and socks, meaning you can receive treatment whilst on the move.
+They can also be worn outside of the home, with certain accessories including shoes and socks, meaning you can receive treatment discreetly while on the move.

 TENS units can be worn and used discreetly whether you’re at home or work, making it a realistic daily treatment option.

-There are even completely wireless units such as iReliev’s Wireless TENS and EMS Muscle Stimulator, which has no wires running from the controller so can be worn without anybody knowing.
-Plus it’s neat, compact and light as a feather!
+You can even invest in a completely wireless unit such as the aforementioned iReliev Wireless TENS and EMS Muscle Stimulator, which has no wires running from the controller so can be worn without anybody knowing.

-TENS units are simple to use, even in the stress of labor users reported a positive experience.
+TENS machines are simple to use, even in the stress of labor users reported a positive experience.

-It’s important to shop around to find a TENS unit that you can operate easily, however it is felt that if you can operate a smartphone you’ll have no problem using a TENS unit.
+It’s important to shop around to find one you can operate easily, however it is felt that if you can operate a smartphone you’ll have no problem using a TENS unit.

-A TENS unit can be an affordable treatment option, which is the reason many people select it as a complementary therapy.
+TENS can be an affordable treatment option, which is the reason many people select it as a complementary therapy.

-In fact when users speak about the treatment they often mention affordability compared to a physiotherapist or expensive equipment such as an inversion table.
+In fact, when users speak about the treatment they often mention affordability compared to a physiotherapist or expensive equipment such as a massage chair.

 The cost of a TENS unit varies widely however typically it costs between $20 and $200 depending on the specification.

-Unlike certain painkillers and invasive treatments, a TENS unit is a good long term treatment option.
+Unlike certain painkillers and invasive treatments, a TENS unit is a good long term option.

-With little or no side effects found from the unit, it can be used as a daily treatment for as long as required or sporadically depending on the nature of your pain.
+With little or no side effects, it can be used as a daily treatment for as long as required or sporadically depending on the nature of your pain.

 There’s no need to get a prescription for most TENS machines as they can purchased over the counter and online from a number of different outlets.